Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-We further show the impact of network structures in width and depth on computing time in Table~\ref{table:Tnet}.
-For the LL variable $\y$ of different scales, we use fully connected networks of 2-layer, 5-layer and 10-layer, and four network widths of 50, 100, 150 and 200 respectively.
-It is worth noting that the computational burden of all methods is not quite sensitive to the network width, but very sensitive to the network depth.
-With the deepening of the network, existing methods have collapsed in varying degrees due to occupying too much memory, while our method can always keep the computation stable.
-Since there is no need to retain the iteration trajectory of the LL problem, the storage burden of our method is much less than that of EGBMs.
-Thanks to the fact that our method does not need to calculate the Jacobian- and Hessian-vector products (realized by saving an additional calculation graph in AD), the storage burden is also significantly lower than that of IGBMs.
+Figure~\ref{fig:TimeLayers} further shows the impact of network structures in depth and width.
+For the LL variable $\y$ we use fully connected networks of various layers and widths.
+It is worth noting that the computational burden is overall not quite sensitive to the network width, but very sensitive to the network depth.
+With the deepening of networks, other methods experience varying degrees of collapse due to occupying too much memory, while BVFSM can always keep the computation stable.
+Since there is no need to retain the LL iteration trajectory, our storage burden is much less than that of EGBMs (RHG and BDA).
+Thanks to the fact that BVFSM does not need to calculate the Jacobian- and Hessian-vector products (realized by saving an additional calculation graph in AD), our burden is also significantly lower than that of IGBMs (CG and Neumann).

-In addition, we verify our computing burden on large-scale networks closer to real applications such as the VGG16 network on CIFAR10 dataset.
-Because VGG16 has too much computational burden on the existing methods, in order to make them work, we change the experimental setting as follows.
+\textbf{Computational efficiency for large-scale networks.} Next, we verify our computational burden on large-scale networks closer to real applications such as VGG16 on CIFAR10 dataset.
+Because VGG16 has too much computational burden on existing methods, in order to make the comparison available, we change the experimental settings as follows.
 For each dataset, we randomly select 4096 samples as the training set $\D_{\mathtt{tr}}$, 4096 samples as the validation set $\D_{\mathtt{val}}$, and 512 samples as the test set $\D_{\mathtt{test}}$.
-Because the original network is too computationally intensive for EGBMs, we perform an additional experiment on some sufficiently small batch size and iteration number $T$.
-We also simplify the convolution layers from 13 layers in VGG16 to only the first two layers, and retain the last 3 linear layers, to compare with other methods which lead to heavy computational burden.

-As shown in Table~\ref{table:VGG}, our method always has the fastest computation speed under various settings.
-Besides, our method still works well with a large $T$ and batch size.
-We attribute these superior results to our novel way of solving the optimization problem with the re-characterization via value-function.
+Because the original network is too computationally intensive for EGBMs, we perform an additional experiment on some sufficiently small batch size and iteration number $K$.
+We also simplify the convolution layers from 13 layers in VGG16 to only the first two layers, and retain the last 3 linear layers.
+As shown in Table~\ref{table:VGG}, BVFSM always has the highest speed under various settings, and still works well with a large $K$ and batch size.